spirali/nelsie/README.md

 # Nelsie

-Nelsie is a framework for **creating slides programmatically** using Python with a fast renderer written in Rust.
+Nelsie is a framework for **creating slides programmatically** using Python API with a fast renderer written in Rust.

 **Quick links**